Ranelva

-Ranelva is a 130 km long river in the municipality of Rana in Nordland county, Norway.
+Ranelva is a 130 km long river in Rana Municipality in Nordland county, Norway.
 It is one of the longest rivers in Nordland county.
 The catchment area of the river is 3790 km2.
 Before the power stations of Reinforsen (1925) and Langvatnet (1964) were built, the catchment area was 3843 km2.

 Path

 The river begins on the Saltfjellet plateau, near the border between Norway and Sweden, at the confluence of the little rivers Randalselva (Goabdesjåhkå) and Gubbeltåga (Gubbeltædno).
 The river then flows mainly in a western-southwestern direction.
 On its way southwestwards, the river is joined by the river Virvasselva from south.
 The part of the Ranelva river between its beginning and its joining with Virvasselva is called Ruovadajåhkå in Lule Sami language.

 Near Storvollen, the rivers Bjøllåga, Tespa, and Stormdalsåga all join Ranelva from the north and the river Messingåga joins from the south.
 It continues in a southwestern direction through the Dunderland Valley.
 The rivers Grønfjellåga and Plura join the Ranelva in this valley.

 Southwest of the small village Røssvoll, Ranelva meets the river Langvassåga which empties the lake Langvatnet.
 Further down, at Selfors, the river Revelelva (the name of the lowest parts of the river Tverråga) joins the Ranelva.
 The river Ranelva empties into the Ranfjorden just south of Ytteren in Mo i Rana.

 The river receives water from Storakersvatnet via Rana Hydroelectric Power Station.